ardanlabs/gotraining/01-language_syntax/02-struct_types/readme.md

 ### Exercise 1

 **Part A:** Declare a struct type to maintain information about a user (name, email and age).
-Create a value of this type, initalize with values and display each field.
+Create a value of this type, initialize with values and display each field.

 **Part B:** Declare and initialize an anonymous struct type with the same three fields.
 Display the value.